xzhoulab/SPRINT/README.md

 library('devtools')
 devtools::install_github('xzhoulab/SPRINT')
 ```
-Alternatively, installation can then be done from a local binary package
-tarball from the shell:
+Alternatively, installation can then be done from a local binary package from the shell:
 ```bash
 R CMD INSTALL SPRINT_1.0.0.tar.gz
 ```